-SAVE 50% on over a thousand different titles from our rich and capacious backlist.
-From Native American History to Latin American Studies, from Military History to African Poetry, from books on the Great Plains to the literature of the American West, there’s … Continue reading Announcing the Fall Sale!
+Our Holiday Sale begins today!
+Our entire backlist—a collection consisting of over 4,000 different books—is available for 50% OFF!
+From Native American History to Latin American Studies, from Military History to African Poetry, from books on the Great Plains to … Continue reading Holiday Sale!

 This year the Western History Association annual conference is online!
 View the full conference program here and take a look at our virtual book exhibit.
 We are offering our conference discount of 50% off and free shipping until October 31 … Continue reading Western History Association Virtual Book Exhibit

 The following books are now available in paperback editions.
 Winner of the James F. Sulzby Book Award from the Alabama Historical Association, Rivers of Sand by Christopher D. Haveman is a study of the Creek home front in Alabama during the removal … Continue reading New in Paperback this Month

 The following books will be available this Fall from Bison Books—the herd grows larger!
 The Last Sovereigns: Sitting Bull and the Resistance of the Free Lakotas by Robert M. Utley The Heart of California: Exploring the San Joaquin Valley by … Continue reading Coming Soon from Bison Books